 In addition to the tax-exempt mortgage revenue bonds held by the Company, taxable property loans have been made to the owners of the properties which secure the bonds and are reported as Other Assets.
 The Company periodically, or as changes in circumstances or operations dictate, evaluates such taxable loans for impairment.
 The value of the underlying property assets is ultimately the most relevant measure of value to support the taxable loan values.
 The Company utilizes a discounted cash flow model in estimating a property fair value.
 A number of different discounted cash flow ("DCF") models containing varying assumptions are considered.
 The various models may assume multiple revenue and expense scenarios, various capitalization rates and multiple discount rates.
 Other information, such as independent appraisals, may be considered in estimating a property fair value.
-If the estimated fair value of the property after deducting the amortized cost basis of any senior tax-exempt mortgage revenue bond exceeds the principal balance of the property loan then no potential loss is indicated and no allowance for property loans is needed.
+If the estimated fair value of the property after deducting the amortized cost basis of any senior tax-exempt mortgage revenue bond exceeds the principal balance of the property loans is needed.